nikivdev/go/cli/flow/readme.md

-  updateGoVersion  Upgrade Go using the workspace script youtubeToSound   Download audio from a YouTube URL into ~/.flow/youtube-sound using yt-dlp spotifyPlay      Start playing a Spotify track from a URL or ID openChanges      Open the current monthly changes doc in Cursor openLookingBack  Open the current looking-back doc in Cursor openSqlite       Select a .sqlite file in the current tree and open it in TablePlus focusCursorWindow Focus the latest Cursor window logged without a trailing '.' workspace name
+  updateGoVersion  Upgrade Go using the workspace script youtubeToSound   Download audio from a YouTube URL into ~/.flow/youtube-sound using yt-dlp spotifyPlay      Start playing a Spotify track from a URL or ID openDoc          Open a doc by type key (metrics, changes, log, looking-back) openLog          Open the current monthly log doc in Cursor openChanges      Open the current monthly changes doc in Cursor openMetrics      Open the current monthly metrics doc in Cursor openLookingBack  Open the current looking-back doc in Cursor openSqlite       Select a .sqlite file in the current tree and open it in TablePlus focusCursorWindow Focus the latest Cursor window logged without a trailing '.' workspace name